BorisWinter/durak/README.md

 ## Overview
 Analyzing the Russian card game of Durak using epistemic logic.

-Practically, this code consists of classes AttackField, Card, Deck, Hand, and Player, and the main program ```durak.py```.
+Practically, this main game consists of classes AttackField, Card, Deck, DiscardPile, Hand, and Player, and the main program ```durak.py```.
+The logical aspects of the game are represented in classes Inference and KnowledgeFact.

 ## Installation and run
 To install all required packages (so far only mesa), run: